Hippocampome-Org/hco_dev_docs/docs/spatial_nav/plotting_results.md

 This documentation describes how to view plots and statistics for the results of the simulation.

+## Plotting Software

+Some results of this software is compatible with the GridMet software for plotting and analysis.
+That software is presented in this article: Sutton, N. M., Gutiérrez-Guzmán, B. E., Dannenberg, H., & Ascoli, G. A. (2025).
+Automated Measurement of Grid Cell Firing Characteristics.
+Algorithms, 18(3), 139. https://doi.org/10.3390/a18030139

 ## initOAT

 The function initOAT should be called to access CARLsim's Offline Analysis Toolkit.
 This is software designed for plotting.
 In initOAT.m, addpath(...) must include the path to the OAT software.